Search

 NON-TARIFF BARRIERS

-A key concern for New Delhi is a range of non-tariff barriers such as the newly introduced carbon levies on imports of goods including steel, aluminium, cement, with industry experts saying there was little scope for relaxation.
+A key concern for New Delhi is a range of non-tariff barriers such as the newly introduced carbon levies on imports of goods including steel, aluminium and cement.

-Duty-free access to the EU could help offset losses for Indian textile and jewellery exporters in the U.S., Ajay Srivastava, founder of the Delhi-based think tank Global Trade Research Initiative, said, while noting regulatory hurdles remain.
+Duty-free access to the EU could help offset losses for Indian textile and jewellery exporters in the U.S., Ajay Srivastava, founder of the Delhi-based think tank Global Trade Research Initiative, said.

-"An India–EU FTA would cut tariffs on textiles, garments and leather, letting Indian exporters compete more evenly with Bangladesh and Vietnam," he added.
+"An India–EU FTA would cut tariffs on textiles, garments and leather, letting Indian exporters compete more evenly with Bangladesh and Vietnam," he said.

 The EU imports nearly $125 billion of textiles annually, where India holds a 5–6% share versus China's 30%, highlighting the potential gains from an FTA amid rising U.S. tariffs.